Surface Disinfection

 7/26/2022

 Temperatures in the winter months can pose particular challenges for rescue workers, as low temperatures below 10°C can reduce the efficacy of disinfectants.
-Simple measures can be taken to counteract this effect known as “low temperature failure”.
+Simple measures can be taken to counteract this effect known as “low temperature failure” or "cold error".

 Low temperature failure